OfficeDev/office-js-docs-pr/docs/outlook/troubleshoot-outlook-add-in-activation.md

 > %LocalAppData%\Microsoft\Office\15.0\WEF
 > ```

-If an add-in does not activate for any items, the manifest might not have been installed properly on the Exchange Server, or Outlook has not read the manifest properly on startup.
+If an add-in doesn't activate for any items, the manifest might not have been installed properly on the Exchange Server, or Outlook hasn't read the manifest properly on startup.
 Using the Exchange Admin Center, ensure that the add-in is installed and enabled for your mailbox, and reboot the Exchange Server, if necessary.

-Figure 1 shows a summary of the steps to verify whether Outlook has a valid version of the manifest.
+The following figure shows a summary of the steps to verify whether Outlook has a valid version of the manifest.

-**Figure 1.
-Flow chart of the steps to verify whether Outlook properly cached the manifest**

 ![Flow chart to check manifest.](../images/troubleshoot-manifest-flow.png)